 Introduction

-In this complete walkthrough, we will demystify the process of dating the distance between June 18, 2024, and any day you happen to be reading this.
-Day to day, you will learn how to perform the arithmetic manually, why leap years matter, what real-world scenarios depend on this precision, and how to avoid the most common counting errors.
+In this practical guide, we will demystify the process of dating the distance between June 18, 2024, and any day you happen to be reading this.
+Because of that, you will learn how to perform the arithmetic manually, why leap years matter, what real-world scenarios depend on this precision, and how to avoid the most common counting errors.
 By the end, you will not only know how to derive the exact figure yourself, but you will also understand the calendar science that makes date mathematics far more interesting than it first appears.

 Detailed Explanation